 We’ll continue to post daily on our social media accounts; you can follow and chat to us on Facebook, Twitter and Instagram at @knowlewestmedia @kwmcthefactory and @JumpKWMC – we’d love to hear from you!

-If you live in Knowle West and need practical help during the period of national lockdown, such as picking up food shopping or prescriptions, you can contact the Knowle West COVID-19 Support Hub on 0800 694 0184.
+If you live in Knowle West and need practical help due to Covid (self-isolating or long term shielding), such as picking up food shopping or prescriptions, you can contact the Knowle West COVID-19 Support Hub on 0800 694 0184.

 The Knowle West community website provides links to COVID-19 guidance from the NHS and UK government, and you can keep up to date with local activities and information via the Knowle West Alliance Facebook page.